Choosing the Best Promotional Products for Your Business

 Book Printing Lingo: What is a "Softcover" Book?

-The pages and cover of a perfect bound Softcover book are held together with a strong, flexible glue A softcover book refers to a book that has its pages bound within a pliable paper cover (like a paperback novel, corporate annual report or...
+A softcover book refers to a book that has its pages bound within a pliable paper cover (like a paperback novel, corporate annual report or magazine).
+This is opposed to a hardcover book, which has its pages bound inside a cover made from thick,...

 Printing Lingo: What is Paper Scoring?